FedRAMP/docs/docs/minimum-assessment-scope.md

 ## Exceptions

 !!! info ""
-    These exceptions MAY override some or all of the FedRAMP requirements for this standard.
+    These exceptions MAY override some or all of the FedRAMP requirements for this process.

 ### FRR-MAS-EX-01 Supplemental Information